 DUI School in Tampa

-One penalty, however, that many people are unaware about is that of attendance of a DUI school.
-These are overseen by the Bureau of Motorist Compliance and DUI programs; this oversight primarily focuses on instructor certification, as well as training and any complaints that need investigation.
-Other areas include client appeals, site visits and more.
+If convicted of DUI in Florida, there are several penalties you may face.
+You may be required to pay monetary fines or may be imprisoned.
+You may have insurance rates skyrocket or have your license suspended.
+However, one penalty that many people are unaware of is DUI school.
+DUI school is overseen by the Bureau of Motorist Compliance and DUI programs.
+This oversight primarily focuses on instructor certification, as well as training and any complaints that need investigation.
+Other areas include client appeals, site visits, and more.

 What Is the Purpose of DUI School?

 All states have drug and alcohol education programs, and DUI offenders are required to complete them to satisfy driver’s license and judicial requirements.
 These programs aim to educate DUI offenders on the effects of drugs and alcohol and provide psychosocial evaluation and treatment referral.
 Non-profit organizations run the 26 licensed programs in Florida.
 In Hillsborough County, the licensed program is DUI Counterattack, Hillsborough, Inc. Incorporated in 1971, DUI Counterattack’s mission is to help reduce the number of repeat offenders.

 DUI Counterattack offers two educational services required by the Florida DHSMV: